JonathanMEdwards/subtext10/doc/language.md

 ## Series and tables

-So far we have discussed various kinds of structures.
+So far we have discussed various kinds of blocks.
 The other way that Subtext documents are built is with _series_.
 A series is an ordered set of zero or more items containing values of the same fixed type.
 A _text_ is a series of characters.
-A _table_ is a series of structures (typically records), its items are called _rows_, and the items of the structure define the _columns_ of the table.
+A _table_ is a series of blocks (typically records), its items are called _rows_, and the items of the block define the _columns_ of the table.
 Every series defines a value, called it’s _template_, which sets the default value for newly created items.
 For example:
 ```
 numbers: series {0}
 customers: table {